 - Data Protection Supervisor in Germany (Datenschutzbeaufragter Zertificat DSB-TÜV) from TÜV SÜD Akademie (2013).

 - Certificate on cybercrime investigations and the use of electronic evidence from the European Commission (2009).

 - Training certification on technical and legal aspects of cybercrime for Judges and Prosecutors from the Academy of European Law (ERA) (2013).

 He is the author of many articles and publications on the intersection between law, technology and policy published in renowned law journals, books, magazines, newspapers and websites in North America, Europe and Latin America.
-Among his two main publications are two books edited in English and Spanish, respectively: “Cyber Law in Mexico” whose fifth edition of which was published by Wolters Kluwer Law & Business in March 2016; and “Jurisdicción y Competencia Penal en relación al Acceso Transfronterizo en Materia de Ciberdelitos” (Criminal Jurisdiction and Cross-Border Access on Cybercrime) published by the Spanish publisher Tirant lo blanch in January 2016.
+Among his two main publications are two books edited in English and Spanish, respectively: “Cyber Law in Mexico” the fifth edition of which was published by Wolters Kluwer Law & Business in March 2016; and “Jurisdicción y Competencia Penal en relación al Acceso Transfronterizo en Materia de Ciberdelitos” (Criminal Jurisdiction and Cross-Border Access on Cybercrime) published by the Spanish publisher Tirant lo blanch in January 2016.
 He has been a guest researcher at the Max-Planck Institute for Foreign and International Criminal Law in Freiburg, Germany and at the Interdisciplinary Centre for Law and ICT (ICRI) of the Catholic University of Leuven in Belgium.

 He is regularly invited to participate as an expert in workshops and seminars of international and regional organizations related with the analysis of legal and international policies in the fields of cybercrime, information security, privacy and data protection like the Council of Europe (CoE), the Organization of American States (OAS), the Organization for Economic Cooperation and Development (OECD) and the United Nations, as well as in academic seminars and national and international conferences in said fields.